sbhavani/ehr-wallet/docs/health-wallet-prd.md

-# Health Wallet PRD
+# EHR Wallet PRD

 ## 1. Introduction

-Health Wallet is a decentralized application that empowers patients to securely own, manage, and share their health data.
+EHR Wallet is a decentralized application that empowers patients to securely own, manage, and share their health data.
 By leveraging blockchain technology, we provide a transparent and tamper-proof platform for patients to control who can access their sensitive medical information.

 ## 2. Current Features